The Legend of Sleepy Hollow

 B = No way is this the Hessian Ghost's first rodeo... or is it?
 Before that fateful pumpkin-flinging night, how many other victims did he have?

-C = When arriving at the nearby bridge, the Headless Horseman is said to turn into a ____.....
+C = When arriving at the nearby bridge, the Headless Horseman is said to have vanished in a flash of fire and ____.....
 How many letters are in this word?

 D = The Old Dutch Church has undergone alterations as well as restorations since it was first built.
 What is the last digit of the Old Dutch Church's "Alterations" year?